Data Corruption and Loss¶

 Keep Up With Technology¶

-As the future is unforeseeable by nature, everything said today is to be taken with caution, and to be reviewed as we advance.
-Unfortunately there is no shortcut possible to some basic vigilance.
-Every 5-8 years at least one should ask oneself the question of backwards compatibility of current systems.
-The less variants we used in the past the less questions are to be answered in the future.
+While the future is fundamentally unforeseeable, technological progress seems certain to continue.
+Every 5-8 years you should be considering the question of backwards compatibility of current systems.
+The fewer variants we use in the past, the fewer questions that will need to be answered in the future.

-Of course every time you change your computer system (machine, operating system, applications, DRM) you have to ask yourself the same questions.
-Today, if you want to switch to Windows, you have to ask yourself three times if you still can import your pictures, and, more important so, if you are ever able to move them onto some other system or machine.
-Chances are good that you cannot.
-We see many people struggling around us, because Windows enforces a strict DRM regime.
-How can you proof to Windows that you are actually the owner of your pictures copyright?
+Of course, every time you change your computer system (machine, operating system, applications, DRM) you have to ask yourself the same questions.
+Today, if you want to switch to Windows, you have to ask yourself three times if you still can import your pictures, and, more importantly, if you will ever again be able to move them onto some other system or machine.
+If you get tied into a proprietary systems, then chances are good that you cannot.
+We see many people struggling because Windows enforces a strict DRM regime.
+How can you prove to Windows that you are actually the owner of your pictures copyright?

-Virtualization becomes available now for everybody.
-So if you have an old system that is important for reading your images, keep it, install it as a virtual machine for later.
+Virtualization is now widely available for everybody.
+So if you have an old system that is important for reading your images, keep it, so you can later install it as a virtual machine.

-Otherwise the advice is quite simple: every time you change your computer architecture, your storage and backup technology, your file format, check it out, go through your library and convert to a newer standard if necessary.
+Otherwise the advice is quite simple: every time you change your computer architecture, your storage and backup technology, or your file format - go through your library and convert to a newer standard if necessary.
 And keep to open standards.

 Scalability¶

-Scalability is the tech-geek expression of the (easy) capability of a system to be resized, which always means up-sized.
+Scalability is the tech-geek expression for the capability of a system to be resized, which always means up-sized.

-Lets assume you planned for scalability and dedicated the container you want to increase to a separate disk or partition.
-On Linux system you then can copy and resize the container to the new disk.
+Let’s assume you planned for scalability and stored your image collection in a container you want to increase to a separate disk or partition.
+On a Linux system you then can copy and resize the container to the new disk.

 Use Open File Formats¶

 The short history of the digital era in the past 20 years has proven over and over again that proprietary formats are not the way to go when you want your data to be intelligible 10 years into the future.
-Microsoft is certainly the well known culprit of that sort because of its domineering market share.
-But other companies are actually (if inadvertently) worse since they may not stay long enough in the market at all or have a small user/contributor base only.
-In the case of Microsoft one has at least the advantage of many people sharing the same problems.
-Finding a solution has therefore much more success.
-Still, in some cases Microsoft is using Open Source documentation to understand their own systems, so badly maintained have been their own documentation.
-Usually with any given MSoffice suite one cannot properly read a document created with the same application two major versions earlier.
+Microsoft is the most well-known purveyor of proprietary formats because of its domineering market share.
+But other companies may be worse since they may not stay in the market long enough or only have a small base of users or contributors.
+In the case of Microsoft one at least has the advantage of many people sharing the same problems.
+This makes it far more likely that you might find a solution to a problem involving their proprietary formats.
+Yet it is still common that any version of the MSoffice suite cannot properly read a document created with the same application two major versions earlier.

-Image formats have had a longer live time than office documents and are a bit less affected by obsolescence.
+Luckily, image formats typically have had a longer life time than office documents and are a bit less affected by obsolescence.

 Open Source standards have the huge advantage of having an open specification.
-Even if one day in the future there’ll be no software to read it anymore, one can recreate such software, a task becoming simpler every year.
+Even if one day in the future there is no software to read a particular file format, someone can recreate such software based only on the specification.

-JPEG has been around for a while now, and whilst it’s a lossy format losing a bit every time you make a modification and save it, it is ubiquitous, supports JFIF, Exif, IPTC and XMP metadata, has good compression ratios and can be read by all imaging software.
-Because of its metadata limitation, lossy nature, absence of transparency and 8 bit color channel depth, we do not recommend it.
-JPEG2000 is better, can be employed lossless, but lacks in user base.
+JPEG has been around for a while now.
+It’s a lossy format that loses a bit every time you make and save a modified version of the original.
+On the positive side, the JPEG format is ubiquitous, supports JFIF, Exif, IPTC and XMP metadata, has good compression ratios and can be read by all imaging software.
+Because of its metadata limitations, lossy nature, absence of transparency and 8-bit color channel depth, we do not recommend it.
+JPEG2000 is better, can be employed lossless, but suffers from a smaller user base.

-GIF is a proprietary. patented format and slowly disappearing from the market.
+GIF is a proprietary, patented format that is slowly disappearing from the market.
 Don’t use it.

-PNG has been invented as a Open Source standard to replace GIF, but it does much more.
-It is lossless, supports XMP, Exif and IPTC metadata, 16 bit color encoding and full transparency.
+PNG was invented as an Open Source standard to replace GIF, but it does much more.
+It is lossless, supports XMP, Exif and IPTC metadata, has 16-bit color encoding and full transparency.
 PNG can store gamma and chromaticity data for improved color matching on heterogeneous platforms.
-Its drawback are a relatively big footprints (but smaller than TIFF) and slow compression.
+Its drawback are relatively big file sizes (but smaller than TIFF) and slow compression.
 We recommend it.

 TIFF has been widely accepted as an image format.
 TIFF can exist in uncompressed form or in a container using a lossless compression algorithm (Deflate).
 It maintains high image quality but at the expense of much larger file sizes.
 Some cameras let you save your images in this format.
 The problem is that the format has been altered by so many people that there are now 50 or more flavors and not all are recognizable by all applications.

-PGF for Progressive Graphics File is another not so known but open file image format.
+PGF for Progressive Graphics File is another not so well known but open file image format.
 Wavelet-based, it allows lossless and lossy data compression.
-PGF compares well with JPEG 2000 but it was developed for speed (compression/decompression) rather than to be the best at compression ratio.
-At the same file size a PGF file looks significantly better than a JPEG one, while remaining very good at progressive display too.
+PGF compares well with JPEG 2000 but it was developed for compression/decompression speed rather than compression ratio.
+A PGF file looks significantly better than a JPEG file of the same file size, while also remaining very good at progressive display.
 PGF format is used internally in digiKam to store compressed thumbnails in the database.
 For more information about the PGF format see the libPGF homepage

 RAW format.
-Some, typically more expensive, cameras support RAW format shooting.
+Some more expensive cameras support shooting in a RAW format.
 The RAW format is not really an image standard at all, it is a container format which is different for every brand and camera model.
 RAW format images contain minimally processed data from the image sensor of a digital camera or image scanner.
-Raw image files are sometimes called digital negatives, as they fulfill the same role as film negatives in traditional chemical photography: that is, the negative is not directly usable as an image, but has all of the information needed to create an image.
+Raw image files are sometimes called digital negatives, as they fulfill the same role as film negatives in traditional chemical photography.
+Specifically, the negative is not directly usable as an image, but has all of the information needed to create an image.
 Storing photographs in a camera’s RAW format provides for higher dynamic range and allows you to alter settings, such as white balance, after the photograph has been taken.
 Most professional photographers use RAW format, because it offers them maximum flexibility.
 The downside is that RAW image files can be very large indeed.

-We recommend clearly to abstain from archiving in RAW format (as opposed to shooting in RAW format, which we recommend).
-It has all bad ingredients: many varieties and proprietary nature.
-It is clear that in a few years time you cannot use your old RAW files anymore.
-We have already seen people changing camera, losing their color profiles and having great difficulty to treat their old RAW files correctly.
-Better change to DNG format.
+We recommend that you abstain from archiving in RAW format (as opposed to shooting in RAW format, which we do recommend).
+There is nothing good about storing images in a native RAW format.
+They come in many varieties and all are proprietary.
+It is also quite likely that in a few years time you won’t be able to use your old RAW files anymore.
+We have already seen people changing cameras, losing their color profiles and having great difficulty in correctly working with their old RAW files.
+We suggest that you instead change to DNG format.

-DNG or Digital Negative file format is a royalty free and open RAW image format designed by Adobe Systems.
-DNG was a response to demand for a unifying camera raw file format.
+DNG or Digital Negative file format is a royalty free and open RAW image format originally designed by Adobe Systems.
+DNG was a response to the demand for a unifying camera raw file format.
 It is based on the TIFF/EP format, and mandates use of metadata.
-A handful of camera manufacturers have adopted DNG already, let’s hope that the main contenders Canon and Nikon will use it one day.
-Apple ProRAW format available since the iPhone 12 Pro Max is based on DNG.
+A handful of camera manufacturers have already adopted DNG.
+Let’s hope that the main holdouts (Canon and Nikon) will also adopt it one day.
+The Apple ProRAW format available since the iPhone 12 Pro Max is based on DNG.

 We strongly recommend converting RAW files to DNG for archiving.
-Despite the fact that DNG was created by Adobe, it is an open standard and widely embraced by the Open Source community (which is usually a good indicator of perennial properties).
+Despite the fact that DNG was created by Adobe, it is an open standard and widely embraced by the Open Source community (which is usually a good indicator of a format’s longevity).
 Some manufacturers have already adopted DNG as RAW format.
-And last not least, Adobe is the most important source of graphical software today, and they of course support their own invention.
-It is an ideal archival format, the raw sensor data will be preserved as such in TIFF format inside DNG, so that the risk associated with proprietary RAW formats is alleviated.
+And last but not least, Adobe is the most important source of graphical software today, and they of course support their own invention.
+It is an ideal archival format with the raw sensor data preserved as such in TIFF format inside the DNG, allieviating the risk associated with proprietary RAW formats.
 All of this makes migration to another operating system a no-brainer.

 XML for Extensible Mark-up Language or RDF for Resource Description Framework.
 XML is like HTML, but where HTML is mostly concerned with the presentation of data, XML is concerned with the representation of data.
 On top of that, XML is non-proprietary, operating-system-independent, fairly simple to interpret, text-based and cheap.
 RDF is the WC3’s solution to integrate a variety of different applications such as library catalogs, world-wide directories, news feeds, software, as well as collections of music, images, and events using XML as an interchange syntax.
 Together the specifications provide a method that uses a lightweight ontology based on the Dublin Core which also supports the “Semantic Web” (easy exchange of knowledge on the Web).